info@ceoworld.biz

 Richard Cogswell

-Richard Cogswell is a people-first sales leader.
+Richard Cogswell is a people-first sales leader and author of the new book The Cultural Sales Leader.
 He is an organizational team builder who believes that people, vision, values, and behaviors build winning sales cultures.
 Richard has held multiple senior sales leadership positions within a number of industries, working across EMEA, the United States, and APAC, within startups and listed multinational companies.
 Living and working in Singapore, Richard is currently working in Fintech and card issuance across the APAC region.

 Richard Cogswell is an Executive Council member at the CEOWORLD magazine.
 You can follow him on LinkedIn.